How are Data for Manta Ray Statistics Collected?

 Mar 31, 2019 | Citizen Science Projects

-The other day an article titled “Being called a nerd is now a compliment” was perfectly timed with a question from our Manta Ray Advocates Facebook Community member Dave – who was curious about our data collection for manta ray statistics.
+The other day, an article titled “Being called a nerd is now a compliment” was perfectly timed with a question from our Manta Ray Advocates Facebook Community member Dave – who was curious about our data collection for manta ray statistics.

 What are these “manta ray statistics”?

-Over a six-year span (2009-2014) you can find out:
+Over a span of six years (2009-2014) you can find out:

 • Which manta rays showed up at the dive sites at Manta Village (Keauhou) and Manta Heaven (Airport) almost every single night

-• Each individual manta ray by name with the distinction between male and female
+• Each individual manta ray by name, with the distinction between male and female

 • How many were seen, the nights with the highest number, and which mantas showed up the most regularly

-Who Collects all that Information and How?
+Who Collects All that Information and How?

 Facebook community member Dave wondered more about the “behind the scenes” and how it was possible to collect the amount of data and its reliability.